nimisaya/nimisaya/README.md

 Mobile projects I am working on:

-- Wawa: Flash card app for young children (Android) [Private Repo] 🚸
+- NiMi: Flash card app for young children (Android) [Private Repo] 🚸
 - [Wheel of the Blurst](https://github.com/nimisaya/what-to-watch): WIP.
 Spin the wheel to pick a movie to watch (Android) 🎡

 Some web things I have worked on in the past and may one day finish: